 You always sent your loved ones a card to say that the weather was awful, food appalling, sand in your belly button and spending too much money at the arcades but it was cheered up with a postcard with a saucy joke on the front.

-The saucy postcard owes much to the graphic artist Donald McGill.
+The saucy postcard below owes much to Donald McGill.
 Some of his original drawings can fetch a fortune but it is more likely that people do not collect them for the art work but for the jokes.

-They are the epitome of the double entendre that has underpinned English humour for centuries and played out of the variety halls since the dawn of time.
+They are the epitome of the double entendre that has underpinned English humour for centuries and played out in the variety halls since the dawn of time.
 Of course they were rude – but they made you laugh.